tsimeonov/Computer-Science/Computer Science/CM1030 How computers work/Week 7/notes.md

 - High-level code (e.g., JavaScript, Python) is `translated into machine instructions` by compilers or interpreters.

 - All software ultimately runs through these low-level instructions executed by the CPU.

+1. NOT MEMLOAD 35 4
+   NOT LOAD 35 4
+   YES MEMLOAD 4 35

+2. YES control

+3.

+4. YES AN Opperand

+5. not sure